IFB-ElixirFr/ifbcat/README.md

 # ifbcat-sandbox

-Experimental code for the IFB Catalogue REST API.
+ifbcat is the database hosting and serving the IFB Catalogue through a REST API.

-This is a sandbox project for developing new features of the IFB Catalogue REST API.
-The code here will be moved to https://github.com/IFB-ElixirFr/IFB-resource-catalog once fully tested and evaluated.

 # How to contribute
 Code is formatted using https://github.com/psf/black.
 Please use pre-commit along with black to commit only well formatted code: